Decentralized No-Regret Frequency-Time Scheduling for FMCW Radar Interference Avoidance: Numerical Experiments

 \subsubsection{Final CPI Results}

-Figure~\ref{fig:rdmap} presents the final converged RD maps for a representative radar under the different scheduling methods.
+Fig.~\ref{fig:rdmap} presents the final converged RD maps for a representative radar under the different scheduling methods.
 The results clearly illustrate the distinctive behaviors of each approach.
 The random method fails to avoid interference, leading to a significant elevation of the noise floor across the RD map and causing the target response to be entirely submerged.
 The Nash method, although theoretically free of collisions, exhibits noticeable Doppler aliasing.
 This artifact arises from the deterministic periodic frequency assignment produced by its round-robin strategy (Algorithm~\ref{algo:sub1}).
-In contrast, the regret-based methods deliver substantially improved performance.
+We note that a centrally coordinated scheme could, in principle, design a non-periodic hopping pattern to mitigate this aliasing; however, such designs require global knowledge of all radars' parameters and explicit scheduling, which is impractical in decentralized automotive settings.
+In contrast, the regret-based methods deliver substantially improved performance without any central coordination.
 Both external and internal regret minimization successfully learn interference-avoiding patterns.

 Regarding collision statistics, the Nash method attains a collision rate of zero, consistent with its design.
 The two regret-based methods progressively reduce their collision rates over training, with the internal regret method driving the rate to zero within approximately 12 epochs.
 The random method, by comparison, maintains a persistently high collision rate due to its independent uniform sampling of time–frequency actions.